ctmakro/vrepper/README.md

 # vrepper

-Tethered V-REP in Python.
+Tethered V-REP (using V-REP as a remote controlled multi-body simulator) in Python.

 The Python binding (`vrep.py` and friends) and the driver libraries (`remoteApi.dll` and `remoteApi.dylib`) is copied as-is from V-REP PRO EDU V3.4

-## How to
+## Usage

 Add the path to your V-REP installation to your `PATH`: